mohitpoonia/mohitpoonia/README.md

   - KVM - Open Source Hypervisor for Linux
   - XEN - Type I Hypervisor currently developed by Linux Foundation
   - ESXi (From VMware)
+**PAT** - Port Address Translation (PAT) is a network device feature that translates TCP or UDP communications between hosts on a private network and hosts on a public network.
+PAT allows a single public IP address to be used by many hosts on the private network.
+PAT works by:
+- Assigning each device a unique port number
+- Routing incoming traffic accordingly
+**IaC** - Infrastructure as Code (IaC) is a DevOps practice that uses code to manage and provision infrastructure.
+It allows developers and operations teams to automatically manage and provision infrastructure through code.
+**HCL** - HCL stands for HashiCorp Configuration Language.
+It's a configuration language that's designed to be both human and machine-readable.
+It's used in infrastructure automation to help developers write and deploy cloud resources across multiple platforms.